DEFRA/software-development-standards/guides/mono_or_multi_repo.md

 Mono repos work when a single team owns all the code and is expected to maintain it.

-Multi repos support multiple teams own different parts of the codebase to avoid tight coupling different delivery strategies.
+Multi repos support multiple teams owning different parts of the codebase.

 ## Conclusion